 Deposit by customer is calculated using discounted cash flow models, based on the deposit type and its related maturity, applying either market rates, where applicable or current rates offered for deposits of similar remaining maturities.

 Based on the methodology described above, the Branch has determined that the carrying value of deposits by customers approximate fair values.

-24. Accounting Classification and Fair Values (continued)
+27. Accounting classifications and fair values (continued)